PatrickAlphaC/hackathon_scraper/README.md

 Hi all, this repo is to help out getting OKRs for DevRel folks!

+# IMPORTANT NOTE

+For this, you need to install selenium with firefox to run the gitcoin portion.
+[You can find out how to do that here](https://towardsdatascience.com/data-science-skills-web-scraping-javascript-using-python-97a29738353f)

 Here is how it works:

 1. Every week run `python scrape.py --hackathon-keyword <KEYWORD_HERE>`